Classroom FAQs for Instructors

 In the academic context, undergraduate and graduate students are advised to resolve any dispute or grievance with the person or persons most closely involved – starting with the course instructor.
 If that step does not produce an acceptable result, the student is advised to work with the department and then the college.

-In the non-academic context, turn to your Department and College POA for assistance.
-In addition, you should communicate with your Department Chair or Associate Dean for Academic Affairs.
+In the non-academic context, turn to your department and college Patterns of Administration for assistance.
+In addition, you should communicate with your department chair or associate dean for academic affairs.

 Political and Personal Financial Activities

 As an employee of the university, it is inappropriate to either participate in political activities or solicit participation of others in political activities, either during normal business hours or at any time when using university assets.
-For specific guidelines, please visit Guidelines Regarding Political Activity by Employees of the University.
+For specific guidelines, please refer to the Office of Legal Affairs' Guidelines Regarding Political Activity by Employees of the University or the Office of Government Affairs.

 Moreover, faculty are restricted from using their university position, university facilities and resources, or the university name in any form that suggests institutional endorsement.